 Percentage of employees who have been dishonest at work:

 It’s intriguing to consider what factors could be helping to create such variations.
-Whether there are specific social and cultural factors at play which could be influencing these attitudes towards workplace dishonesty.
+Whether there are specific social and cultural factors at play that could be influencing these attitudes towards workplace dishonesty.

 It’s also worth considering an alternative interpretation of these findings and whether the regions and industries with higher percentages are actually just being more honest about their dishonesty.